Fine tuning SMLs

 ValueError: You should supply an encoding or a list of encodings to this method that includes input_ids, but you provided ['label', 'labels']

-We get an error again because the model does not have a padding token assigned, so as with the tokenizer we assign it to it
+We get the error again because the model does not have a padding token assigned, so just like with the tokenizer, we assign it.

 model.config.pad_token_id = model.config.eos_token_id